dmitri-blinov/commons-jexl/README.md

 + Java-like `throw` statement is introduced

-+ Java-like `for` classical loop statement is introduced

 + Java-like `assert` statement is introduced

 + Java-like `this` literal is introduced to allow easier access to the current evaluation context

-+ Java-like increment/decrement `++` and `--`  operators are introduced.
-Prefix and postfix forms are supported

 + Java-like `instanceof` operator is introduced